dolphindb/Tutorials_EN/database.md

 DolphinDB adopts two-phase commit protocol to ensure strong consistency of all replicas of the same partition on different nodes when writing data into the database.

-There is an important configuration parameter *dfsReplicaReliabilityLevel* in the configuration file of the controller (*controller.cfg*).
+There is an important configuration parameter "dfsReplicaReliabilityLevel" in the configuration file of the controller (controller.cfg).
 It determines if multiple replicas are allowed to reside on nodes of the same physical server.
 In development stage, we can set it to 0 allowing multiple replicas on the same machine.
 In production stage, however, we should set it to 1 to ensure load balance.

 #### 5.2 Transactions